MyBourse/trading-technical-indicators/README.md

 # trading-technical-indicators
 Trading Technical Indicators, Open Source Library, in Python.

 The library is under development of the first release.
 The README file will be updated with the detailed information prior to the first release.
-Current version is `0.1.dev`.

 ## Planned Releases
 - version: `0.1`, planned release date: `2020-02-29`